lewisclark4/CI-MilestoneProjectFour/README.md

 * Use of 'slugs' do display readable URLs.
 This improves user experience, looks more professional & can also assist with SEO.

 * The user's basket total is available in the navigation bar at all times to allow them to easily identify their current spend.

+* Contact, About & FAQ URLs can be found in the footer (and therefore available across the whole site).

+* Users have the ability to sign up to the Hex Cosmetics Newsletter via the footer (so this can be used for targeted advertisement etc.).

+* Links to social media profiles can also be found in the footer in an attempt generate further online engagement with users and increase sales.

 #### Other Design Decisions